 Notes

-Roasting pecans: To bring out the pecan flavor you can roast them beforehand.
-Simply bake in the oven at 350°F for 3-5 minutes or until lightly toasted.
+Toasting pecans: To bring out the pecan flavor you can toast them beforehand.
+Simply bake in the oven at 350°F for 3-5 minutes.

 Storage: Store in a covered container in the refrigerator for up to 5 days.
 Let sit at room temperature to soften before frosting.